 Millions of people start their day by drinking caffeine.
 It increases the brain’s production of dopamine, which is associated with feelings of reward and motivation and makes our body more alert and attentive.
 However, too much of anything can be bad.
 Remember, you should avoid drinking caffeine on an empty stomach as it may lead to uncomfortable side effects such as indigestion and heartburn.

 This is one of the reasons that we created MUD.
 MUD\WTR™ is a coffee alternative consisting of organic ingredients lauded by cultures old and young for their health and performance benefits.
-With 1/7th the caffeine of coffee, MUD gives you natural energy, focus, and more without the jitters and crash.
+With a fraction of the caffeine found in coffee, MUD gives you natural energy, focus, and more without the jitters and crash.

 11. Dress Like a Star